 - Treat and respect every firearm as if it were loaded. - Safe firearm handling is the shooters responsibility.
 Refer to the Safety section for all firearm handling safety rules. - All shooters must demonstrate rudimentary familiarity and proficiency with the firearms being used.
 Shooters are expected to perform within their capabilities at all times. - SASS matches are not the forums in which to learn basic firearms handling. - Movement is not allowed with a loaded round under the hammer of any firearm.
 Movement is defined by the basketball "traveling" rule.
 Whenever a shooter has a loaded round under the hammer of a firearm in hand, at least one foot must remain in place on the ground.
 The first violation will result in a Stage Disqualification penalty.
 The second violation will result in a Match Disqualification penalty assessment.
-It is also not allowed to leave the loading table with a cocked, loaded firearm.
-Note: Shuffling the feet to maintain balance or adjust the shooting stance is allowed as long as the shooter does not actually change location.
+Note: Shuffling the feet to maintain balance or adjust the shooting stance is allowed as long as the shooter does not actually change location. - Leaving the Loading Area with a cocked/loaded Rifle: In such instances, the shooter will be directed to point the rifle safely downrange, bring the hammer to full cock if it is in the half-cock/safety position, then pull the trigger.
+If no round is fired, the shooter will be directed to finish staging firearms in order to start the stage (No Call).
+If a round fires when the shooter pulls the trigger, the shooter will be assessed a STAGE DQ and directed to proceed to the unloading table.